-Coconut Lime Cauliflower “Rice” – Cauliflower rice cooked in coconut milk and loaded with fresh lime juice and lime zest!
+This Coconut Lime Cauliflower “Rice” recipe is cooked in coconut milk, then loaded with fresh lime juice and lime zest!
 This is the ideal healthy side dish to any meal!

 It’s all there… the whole enchilada.